BitcoinErrorLog/papers/black-market-money.md

 Since the base layer cannot grow safely, Voskuil predicts **Substitution** (Chapter 7) will mature into outright **multiplication**:

 > Many independent chains replicating the Bitcoin design pattern will service lower-value tiers.
-Creating such a chain is virtually free; users migrate when main-chain fees exceed their tolerance. [^substitution]
+Creating such a chain is virtually free; users migrate when main-chain fees exceed their tolerance.

 Outcome: a constellation of “Bitcoins,” each with lighter rules, smaller fees, and its own security budget.